 Category: African American Service

-• Bluejacket Community Discoveries: The African American Crew of USS Albermarle
+• Bluejacket Community Discoveries: The African American Crew of USS Albemarle

-Bluejacket Community Discoveries: The African American Crew of USS Albermarle
+Bluejacket Community Discoveries: The African American Crew of USS Albemarle

-Our latest Zooniverse Community Discoveries post is based on identifications made by Community member @bmp77, who noted that the entire crew on one muster sheet was marked as “negro”. @bmp77 identified that the ship in question was USS Albermarle, and the sheet was dated to June of 1865.
-We decided to take a closer “visual”…
+Our latest Zooniverse Community Discoveries post is based on identifications made by Community member @bmp77, who noted that the entire crew on one muster sheet was marked as “negro”. @bmp77 identified that the ship in question was USS Albemarle, and the sheet was dated to June of 1865.
+We decided to take a closer “visual”

 Read more